Pertussis

 What is Pertussis?

 Pertussis (whooping cough) is a very contagious disease of the lungs and respiratory system caused by bacteria.
-Infants are the most vulnerable to serious complications such as hospitalizations or death.
+Pregnant persons and infants infected with Pertussis are vulnerable to serious complications such as hospitalizations or death.

 How is Pertussis Spread?

-Pertussis or “whooping cough” is spread by wet droplets produced when an infected person coughs, sneezes or talks.
+Pertussis is spread by wet droplets produced when an infected person coughs, sneezes or talks.
 People with whooping cough can spread the disease from the time they get a runny nose until 3 weeks after their cough starts.

 Fast Facts

-• Roughly half of babies younger than 1 year old who get pertussis need hospital treatment.
+• 1 in 3 babies younger than 1 year old who get pertussis need hospital treatment.

 • Pertussis can cause serious illness in people of all ages and can be life-threatening.